Research infrastructurePhoto: Manuel Gutjahr

-Some of the large research facilities at a glance:
+The larger research facilities at a glance:

-Pilot plant for processing plant fibers:
+Pilot plant fibre plant processing

-Boundary layer wind tunnel:
+Boundary layer wind tunnel

 With 2.3 m height and 3.0 m width, the wind tunnel permits studies on flow and dispersion processes outside and in agricultural buildings.
 Equipment includes measuring technologies such as laser light-section, flame ionization detector, constant temperature and laser Doppler anemometer.